Eternalyze0/jediknight/README.md

 reward = r_curiosity + r_momentum + r_damage + r_score + r_baseline
 ```

+## Explanation

+It's mostly explained in the paper -- knight.pdf, but I will explain here in more practical words anyway.
+I use the A3C program from minimalRL [3] but I don't use the asynchronous part -- the agent learns everything online in realtime with one learner process and no test processes.
+I re-implement the intrinsic curiosity module from [1] and I use the AI<->game interface from [2].
+The implementation is mostly game agnostic (or can easily be made so) however a colleague was kind enough to create a custom game client for me so that things like health and shield information could be recovered.
+Thus the final version of the AI is dual-input in that it uses raw pixels as well as raw game data.
+The only preprocessing exception is for the variables used in the reward structure above.
+Otherwise game data is simply all cast to float and piped into an embedding neural module. **We note that exploratory performance is maintained even if only raw pixels are used as input.** Furthermore we believe the raw game data has enough information to play the game alone as well, albeit it does not have map information.
+Most likely the most useful part of the raw game data are the coordinates and orientations of the so-called entities, which include player characters.
+In the program the raw game data is referred to as the snapshot.
+The game itself is now open source and is available here: https://github.com/JACoders/OpenJK.
+We note that actual saber collisions are computed from the game program.

+Neural Networks:

+- A3C
+- Forward Model
+- Action Prediction
+- State Embedder
+- Snapshot Embedder
+- Screenshot Embedder

+The forward, action prediction, and state embedder models (referred to as Phi in [1]) are part of the curiosity module from [1].
+The snapshot and screenshot embedders are intended to alleviate the issue addressed in [5], i.e. the so-called couch-potato effect where a distracting TV with random noise in the environment derails the AI from truly exploring.
+All 5 of these are essentially trained through supervised learning.
+The agent is A3C but this can be swapped in with any other RL algorithm as one would an optimizer.

 ## My Discord Musings

 alpha — Yesterday at 23:49